utah-cs4470-sp23/class/assembly.md

 [felix]: https://www.felixcloutier.com/x86/
 [setcc]: https://www.felixcloutier.com/x86/setcc

-Instructions have an optional width.
-The width is usually inferred from the operands so you should not need to specify it.
-Different instructions have different numbers of operands, but the *destination* register always comes first.
-Semicolons start a line comment.

-Besides a register name, an argument can also be an "immediate" (which in NASM you write as a decimal number) or an "indirect" location, which refers to a memory location.
-The indirect location like `[rsp + 8]` refers to the memory location whose address is RSP plus 8 bytes. x86_64 has some very fancy addressing modes like `[rdi + 8 * rsp + 16]`, but we wont' use them.

 # The x86 Registers and Memory Layout

 x86_64 CPUs have 16 integer registers and 8 floating point registers